brong/mailman/src/mailman/commands/docs/findmember.rst

     Usage: findmember [OPTIONS] PATTERN
     <BLANKLINE>
       Display all memberships for a user or users with address matching a pattern.
+      Because part of the process involves converting the pattern to a SQL query with wildcards, the pattern should be simple.
+A simple string works best.
     <BLANKLINE>
     Options:
       -r, --role [all|owner|moderator|nonmember|member|administrator]